NewGen ISS makes accreditation simpler and safer for airlines to do business.

 NewGen ISS’ three new accreditation options are a departure from a dated, one-size-fits-all approach.
 The GoLite, GoStandard and GoGlobal accreditation models are designed to simplify IATA accreditation and facilitate access to the Billing Settlement Plan (BSP).
 The new models provide an opportunity for airlines to widen their distribution networks, if they so choose, and to work with new agents in the BSP while minimizing the associated risk.

 By introducing the GoLite model, an easier accreditation option with minimal financial requirements, IATA is giving non-accredited agents a new route to accreditation.
-This new model will also benefit currently accredited agents struggling to meet their financial requirements.
+This new model also benefits currently accredited agents struggling to meet their financial requirements.
 Agents accredited under the GoLite model can issue airline tickets using IATA EasyPay, a new e-wallet solution, and customer cards.

-GoLite Agents will not have access to BSP Cash as a form of payment, so the financial risk is limited.
+GoLite Agents do not have access to BSP Cash as a form of payment, so the financial risk is limited.
 However IATA will monitor ADM levels in case a minimum Financial Security is required.

-All IATA-accredited agents will fall under the GoStandard model when NewGen ISS is introduced in market, with the option to convert to another accreditation model at any time.
+All IATA-accredited agents fall under the GoStandard model when NewGen ISS is introduced in market, with the option to convert to another accreditation model at any time.

 While the GoStandard accreditation model is designed for agents who operate in one BSP, the GoGlobal model simplifies accreditation for multinational agents operating in several BSPs.

-With the GoGlobal model, an Agency can maintain a single accreditation for all its locations worldwide.
+With the GoGlobal model, an agency can maintain a single accreditation for all its locations worldwide.
 The parent takes on full legal and financial responsibility for the agency group, and undergoes a single, consolidated risk management.
 This includes a quarterly financial review of the parent entity under a Multi-Country Assessment Framework.
 If the agent fails the quarterly review, the parent will be required to provide a financial security covering the sales at risk for all of the group’s locations.